 The Commitments were announced on October 9, 2012 on the second day of the international conference Global Actions: Initiatives to Reduce Harmful Drinking.
 Through the Commitments, the signatory companies are demonstrating their commitment to supporting balanced initiatives that are linked to their core business functions and those that address wider social and public health issues, relying on initiatives that are evidence based, culturally sensitive, and collaborative.
 They also support the World Health Organization’s (WHO) Global Strategy to Reduce Harmful Use of Alcohol and welcome the positive role it identifies for producers, distributers, marketers, and sellers of beer, wine, and spirits.

-We have strived to ensure that all the information given is accurate, complete, and sufficiently detailed to allow readers to make a fair assessment of our performance in 2015.
-The Report aims to provide a balanced view, covering positive achievements as well as areas that require improvement or have taken longer than anticipated to achieve, bearing in mind that the Commitments cover a five-year period.
-We have engaged KPMG Sustainability to review this report and provide limited assurance as outlined in their assurance report (page 35).
+We have sought to ensure that all the information given in this report is accurate, complete, and sufficiently detailed to allow readers to make a fair assessment of our performance in 2016.
+The report covers positive achievements as well as areas that require improvement or have taken longer than anticipated to achieve, bearing in mind that the Commitments cover a five-year period.
+Interim updates are available at the following web address: ProducersCommitments.org.